Biak: Demographics

-The people of Biak are predominantly Melanesians, though speaking predominantly Austronesian languages and the main religion is Christianity.
+The Biak people are predominantly Melanesians, though speaking predominantly Austronesian languages and the main religion is Christianity.

 In Biak and surrounding regions, many titles relating to jobs in Tidore Sultanate administration became used as clan and family names, which include Korano or Kolano (ultimately from Javanese Klono in Panji), Sanadi or Sangaji (district leader), Mayor which had job to deliver tribute to Tidore.
-Dimara (village leader), military leaders such as Kapitarau (sea captain) and Kapisa (captain), as well as numerous names with starting element of Rum- such as Rumbiak, Rumbewas, Rumbekwan, have origin in Tidore language, as Rum referred to specific area in palace of Tidore.
+Dimara (village leader), military leaders such as Kapitarau (sea captain) and Kapisa (captain), as well as numerous names with starting element of Rum- such as Rumbiak, Rumbewas, Rumbekwan, have origin in Tidore language, as Rum (house) referred to specific area in palace of Tidore.

 However due to extensive foreign trading relationship Biak and Yapen islands as well as the Yondama bay host a sizeable descendant of foreign traders.
 This can be seen with these islands has the largest local Chinese-descent population in Papua provinces.
 They have intermarried with locals for generations and sometimes took on local family name.
 Proof of extensive foreign tradings also include various local traditions involving Chinese porcelains, such as Mansorandak tradition of stepping on a plate after going back from long voyage.

 The official language is Indonesian and the main local language is Biak.
 Other languages such as English are also used, but limited.
 Administratively there are 12 kecamatan, covering only the island itself, having 122,166 people in the 2020 census.